blueraymusic/Retinal/README.md

 ## Retinal Anomaly Detection

-**Explainable AI for Retinal Disease Detection using Deep Learning**
+**Explainable A.I model for Retinal Disease Detection using Deep Learning**

 ---